 Support posts should measure 4×4, and lumber cross pieces size 2×4 at a minimum.
 Make sure to set all footings of the structure in the cement.

 When planting, don’t overdo.
-Wisteria grows fast and spreads far.
+Wisteria vines grow fast and spreads far.
 It also sends out shoots underground to start new plants on its own.

 For this reason, even if you aspire to a massive wisteria planting, you may only need to purchase one plant.
 Before you know it, you will surely have foliage and flowers in abundance.

 A single plant makes a fine choice to cover a round structure such as a pergola.
 If you want to cover a fence or arbor, you may wish to place one plant at each end for them to grow symmetrically toward one another and meet in the middle.